Online Shopping Trend Appears Popular Among Public - UrduPoint

 Online Shopping Trend Appears Popular Among Public

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2025) The citizens of twin cities of Rawalpindi and Islamabad are getting more interest in online shopping to avoid spending more time and saving travelling expenses.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jan, 2025) The citizens of the twin cities of Rawalpindi and Islamabad are getting more interest in online shopping to avoid spending more time and saving travelling expenses.

-Citizens claimed that this practice is more convenience, flexibility, with time-saving benefits.
+Citizens claimed that this practice is more convenient, and flexible, with time-saving benefits.

-"Online shopping gives me access to a global market, allowing to purchase products from retailers around the world and it's also reduces the need of physical stores and transportation," a customer Shahida Perveen said.
+"Online shopping gives me access to a global market, allowing me to purchase products from retailers around the world and it also reduces the need for physical stores and transportation," a customer Shahida Perveen said.

 Sundus Ali another customer said that "Online shopping has made my life so much easier.